EM-Creations/Energy-Co-op-Server/README.md

 ```bash
 gradle clean build
 ```
-5. Create a Run Configuration to run the `gradle bootRun` task.
+5. Create a Run Configuration to run the `gradle bootRun` task
-6. Login to Auth0 by [clicking here](http://localhost:8080/login/oauth2/code/okta)
-7. You can also logout by [clicking here](http://localhost:8080/logout)
-8. Check the server is running by going to the [Swagger UI](http://localhost:8080/swagger-ui/index.html) or the [H2 database console](http://localhost:8080/h2-console/).
+6. Check the server is running by going to the [Swagger UI](http://localhost:8080/swagger-ui/index.html) or the [H2 database console](http://localhost:8080/h2-console/)

+### Testing the API
+1. The API can be tested by first running the UI, logging in and getting the access token (you can find this by opening the network tab and finding the response to the Auth0 login)
+2. Then use a tool like [Postman](https://www.postman.com/), set the authorisation to "Bearer Token" and paste the access token into the field
+3. Then configure the Postman request to point to the API endpoints you want to test

 ## Development server